Francisco Javier Rodríguez: Senior

 Rodríguez made his debut with the senior national team on 18 February 2004 in a friendly against Chile in Carson, California.
 He scored his first goal for Mexico on 8 July 2005 in a 1–2 CONCACAF Gold Cup loss against South Africa.

 On 2 April 2006, he was called up by coach Ricardo La Volpe for the 2006 FIFA World Cup.
 Rodríguez played in the match against Portugal.

 Rodríguez was a part of the Mexico squad in the 2010 FIFA World Cup in South Africa.
 He was a starter in all of Mexico's group matches, and played the Round of 16 match against Argentina.

 During the 2011 CONCACAF Gold Cup, Rodríguez, and four other members of the Mexico national team, tested positive for the banned substance of Clenbuterol and were withdrawn from the tournament squad.
 However, all players were exonerated as FIFA determined that the accused had ingested the banned substance via contaminated meat that had been served during a pre-tournament training camp.
 However, World Anti-Doping Agency appealed to the Court of Arbitration for Sport to request a ban.
 But on 12 October 2011, WADA withdrew this request after the full file was made available to them.

-Rodríguez also participated at the 2014 FIFA World Cup.
+Rodríguez also participated at the 2014 FIFA World Cup, where he became a key part of Mexico's central defense line, along with Rafael Márquez and Hector Moreno.